What 100,000 Procurement Workflows Taught Us About Construction Documents

 Hand-marked PDFs

 Cloud marks, redline markups, yellow highlighting, sticky notes, and handwritten annotations are common.
-On about 15% of the documents we process, there's some kind of hand markup that partially obscures or modifies the printed content.
+On many document sets we process, there's some kind of hand markup that partially obscures or modifies the printed content.
 A crossed-out model number with a handwritten replacement.
 A capacity value circled with a question mark.
 An addendum note scribbled in the margin.
-These aren't noise — they're often the most important information on the page.
+These aren't noise.
+They're often the most important information on the page.

 Schedules split across addenda